XiconQoo/Icicle/README.md

 # Icicle TBC Addon (forked from Schaka)

+This addon shows enemy CDs on their nameplates.

 This is a slightly improved version of (https://github.com/Schaka/Icicle).
 The goal is to make it more reliant on clearing it's own icons.
 Later the iconcreation module will be rewritten, to reuse iconframes instead of creating more and more.